Points of Contention with the Book of Genesis

 - Before the flood, the Kenites lived between Egypt and the Euphrates River, as part of God’s covenant with Abraham (GEN 15:18-19).
 Yet, the Kenites still existed after the flood, and Moses’ father-in-law may have been a Kenite (JUDG 1:16).

 - By tracing back various genealogies (GEN 5:25-29; 7:7, 11) one can calculate when the flood occurred with respect to the age of Methusalah.
-While the exact year varies between translations, the genealogies and Methusalah's stated age at the time of his death (GEN 5:27) together imply that flood occurred before Methusalah’s death.
-Therefore, Methusalah survived the cataclysm.
+While the exact year varies between translations, the genealogies and Methuselah's stated age at the time of his death (GEN 5:27) together imply that flood occurred before Methuselah's death.
+Therefore, Methuselah survived the cataclysm.

 - This fact alone forced St. Augustine, of all people, to admit that the Bible contains errors (City of God, XV, 11).